Islam in Sweden: Violent Islamic extremism

 In March 2018, Kurdish authorities reported they had captured 41 IS supporters with either Swedish citizenship or residence permit in Sweden, of which 5 had key positions in the organization and one was the head of the ISIL propaganda efforts.

 According to interviews with authorities in November 2018, about half of those who joined the Islamic State and other groups in the Syrian Civil War had returned to Sweden.
 Some of the returnees are still radicalized and constitute a security threat.

 Under the alias "Abu Bakr al Janabi", an individual located in Sweden translated Islamic State material.
 As such, he was interviewed by Vice News and The Guardian.
 In December 2017, 30-year-old Alftaf Yasin Tarid, a KTH Royal Institute of Technology alumn who was born in Iraq, travelled on a flight from Stockholm to Schiphol and he was later arrested when travelling in a car in Rotterdam after meeting other individuals.
-US authorities had tipped of their Dutch colleagues that Altaf had spread Islamic State propaganda from Sweden under the alias "Abu Bakr Al-Janabi".
+US authorities had tipped off their Dutch colleagues that Altaf had spread Islamic State propaganda from Sweden under the alias "Abu Bakr Al-Janabi".
 In December 2018, the trial began which went unreported in Swedish media.
 In January 2019 he was sentenced to three years in jail for disseminating IS propaganda.

 In June 2019, two imams, Abo Raad active at Gävle mosque and another active in Umeå were deported due to them promoting violent extremism.
 The son of Raad was also to be deported along with other individuals involved in the Islamist scene in Sweden bringing the total to five.